ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

 - Basic version: Calculation and display of the Hopalong attractor.
-- Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts distribution.
+- Advanced version: Like the basic version, plus statistics and visualization of the pixel hit counts distribution.

-Example of outputs,  see section Usage above.
+Example of outputs can be found in the "Usage" section above.

 ### Image Pixel and Color Mapping

-In both versions of the program (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
+In both versions of the program (basic or advanced), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
 However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
 Instead, they are mapped to integer pixel coordinates on the image.
 The mapping is handled by scale factors using the image size and trajectory extents (min, max values).
-For the very details you can consult the function "compute_trajectory_and_image" in the code.
+For further details, consult the function "compute_trajectory_and_image" in the code.

 ### Understanding-Pixel-Hit-Counts-and-Density-Handling